apache/trafficserver/doc/admin-guide/plugins/esi.en.rst

     </body>
     </html>

-6. You will need a mapping for the src of the ESI include in remap.config if it is not already present.
+6. You will also need a mapping for the resource in the ESI include (``http://abc.com/date.php`` in this case) in :file:`remap.config` if it is not already present:

 ::

     map http://abc.com/date.php http://xyz.com/date.php

-Or if both your ESI response and the ESI include comes from the same origin server, you can have the following line in remap.config instead to replace separate map rules for date.php and esi.php
+Or if both your ESI response and the ESI include comes from the same origin server, your :file:`remap.config` entry can have the following single generic rule for all resources instead of separate rules for ``date.php`` and ``esi.php``:

 ::

     map http://abc.com/ http://xyz.com/

-7. Here is a sample PHP for date.php
+7. Here is sample PHP content for ``date.php``:

 ::